MobilityData/gbfs.org/README.md

 To propose a feature, content addition, or UI/UX improvement, open an [issue](https://github.com/MobilityData/gbfs.mobilitydata.org/issues/new) or [pull request](https://github.com/MobilityData/gbfs.mobilitydata.org/pulls) on this repository.

-Alternatively, you can provide feedback on this site by using the form below.
+Alternatively, you can provide feedback using this [form](https://mobilitydata.typeform.com/to/BCiwESfg).

-<div data-tf-widget="BCiwESfg" data-tf-iframe-props="title=GBFS Documentation Platform Feedback" data-tf-medium="snippet" style="width:100%;height:400px;"></div><script src="//embed.typeform.com/next/embed.js"></script>

 ## Building the site locally